 Year 2: Transformation and Application

-You will consolidate and apply the principles and skills acquired in Year 1 to a wider context, moving from the personal space to the remit of the building and its surroundings.
+You will consolidate and apply the architectural and environmental principles and skills acquired in Year 1 to a wider context, moving from the personal space to the remit of the building and its surroundings.

 Typical subject areas covered will include: